Please review all of the application instructions and Frequently Asked Questions before applying

 - A description of your scientific interests and a list of faculty whose research interests are compatible with your own.
 (Although it is not essential to have specific research interests at this point, it is important that students admitted to the Program have several potential research advisors.
 Details about participating faculty can be found here.)

 In the “Recommendations” section in the AY application form, please add the email addresses and information for three letters of recommendation writers.
 Add people familiar with your research potential.

 Your recommenders must submit your letters of recommendation by the December 1 deadline.
 Please note that notification emails will indicate "University of Utah - Graduate" as the sender but will come from firstname.lastname@example.org.
 If your recommenders use a spam-blocking tool, please ask them to add this email address to their list of known/safe addresses.

 We recommend adding the deadline of December 1 in the personal note section at the bottom when you add a recommendation provider.
 You can log back into your application and resend the recommender notification.
 You can also add new recommenders and make some edits to previously added recommender provider information.

 International students should upload a copy of your score sheet(s) with your application in the “Post Submission” section.
 You do not need to send an official score sheet(s) for the initial review.
 If you are accepted you will need to arrange to have an official copy of your scores sent to the Program.
 These scores will need to be valid for the beginning of the fall semester.

-Please visit the International Admissions webpage for more information about requirements:
+Please visit this site for more information about requirements and waivers: